deadpool-developer/Backend_THAs/DAY8/Readme.md

 - If we want to check the specific url in every url then we can simply use the express feature i.e. app.use(function name);

     - Refer index.js file line number 37-55.

+- When we first send the response then it all went okay it'll show 200 status code which means OK.
+But when we refresh the page it's status code changes to 304 which means nothing is MODIFIED.
+This thing happen because the response gets cached for performance sake.

+- Every get request gets cached.
+But what if we want to sign in and our password too gets cached?
+Then her comes the security issue as anyone can get access to the cache and get the password.

+    - To avoid this situation we generally send the password in POST request as POST request do not get cached.
+    - POST requests are send the form of form-data or JSON format as it is used 90% of the time.

+-